-Instructor portfolio - Appendix B-9
+, Instructor portfolio - Appendix B-9

-Samples of communications to stakeholders about grading and reporting [F9]
+☐ Samples of communications to stakeholders about grading and reporting [B1]

-Syllabi with grading criteria [B1]
+☐ Syllabi with grading criteria [B1]

-Evaluation process documented, grading is based on mastery of curriculum
+☐ Evaluation process documented, grading is based on mastery of curriculum

-competencies [F10]
+competencies [F9]

 Level of Performance Evident Notes

 Distinguished

 Instructors consistently use common grading and reporting policies, processes and procedures based on clearly defined criteria that represent each student's attainment of content knowledge and skills.
 The policies, processes and procedures are formally and regularly evaluated.
 0

-Proficient C
+Proficient

-Instructors use common grading and reporting policies, processes and procedures based on clearly defined criteria that represent each student's attainment of content knowledge and skills.
-The policies, processes and procedures are regularly evaluated.)
+• Instructors use common grading and reporting policies, processes and procedures based on clearly defined criteria that represent each student's attainment of content knowledge and skills.
+The policies, processes and procedures are regularly evaluated.

 Emerging 0

-Instructors occasionally use common grading and reporting policies, processes and procedures based on criteria that represent each student's attainment of content knowledge and skills.
+• Instructors occasionally use common grading and reporting policies, processes and procedures based on criteria that represent each student's attainment of content knowledge and skills.
 The policies, processes and procedures may or may not be evaluated.

 Level of Performance Evident Notes

-Needs Improvement 0

 Instructors rarely or never use common grading and reporting policies, processes and procedures.
 No process for evaluation of grading and reporting practices is evident.
+0

 Actions:

-Standard 3.11: Instructors participate in a continuous program of professional learning
+Standard 3.11: Instructors participate in a continuous program of professional learning.

 • Instructor portfolio - Appendix B-9

-Evidence from Portfolio Criteria E
+☐ Evidence from section E

-Professional growth plan [D1]
+☐ Professional growth plan [D1]

-Results of professional learning [D1]
+☐ Results of professional learning [D1]

 • JCIMS

-Training History
+☐ Training History

-Training Documents
+☐ Training Documents